brotatotes/bht-automation/bht gen 3/Acts/Chapter 23/Acts 23 19 bht.md

 # Acts 23:19 Commentary Help Text

 ## BHT:
-The Roman commander's act of taking Paul by the hand reflects his kind-hearted impartiality and serves as evidence of Paul's youthful state.
-This civil gesture not only reveals the commander's favor towards Paul but also allows for a private conversation, indicating his sympathetic disposition towards Paul rather than his priestly adversaries.
-Recognizing the significance of a higher authority in handling a prisoner like Paul, the commander demonstrates integrity, humanity, and prudence.
-This episode showcases the virtues of courtesy and underscores God's guidance in ensuring Paul's safety.
+The Roman commander, Lysias, exhibited kindness and impartiality by taking the young Paul by the hand, leading him aside from the multitude.
+He did this to privately hear the message that Paul had to communicate.
+Lysias's actions showed his favor towards Paul, revealing his sympathies lying with him rather than with Paul's priestly foes.
+Through this act of courtesy, Lysias displayed his integrity and humanity, teaching the importance of civility and good manners, and the value of wise counsel.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "Took him by the hand—This shows that he must have been quite in his boyhood."
-2. "Throws a pleasing light on the kind-hearted impartiality of this officer."
+1. "This shows that he must have been quite in his boyhood, and throws a pleasing light on the kind-hearted impartiality of this officer."

 ### Albert Barnes:
 1. "Took him by the hand - As an expression of kindness and civility."